Recap / Spongebob Squarepants S 2 E 20 Squid On Strike Sandy Sponge Bob And The Worm

 - Running Gag: Squidward getting flattened by a crowd running over him.

 - "SQUIDWAAARD!
 SPONGEBOOOB!"

 - "Eh, Squidward?
 Eh, Squidward?"

-- Shout-Out: The episode's plot is a comical play on the historical labor strikes over the horrible working conditions back in the nineteenth century: Mr. Krabs is the Mean Mr. Bossman, Spongebob and Squidward were the strikers while the teenagers were the strikebreakers.
+- The episode's plot is a comical play on the historical labor strikes over the horrible working conditions back in the nineteenth century: Mr. Krabs is the Mean Mr. Bossman, Spongebob and Squidward were the strikers while the teenagers were the strikebreakers.